nhatanh-zen8/presentation/generics/generics.md

 # Conclusion
   We are finally at the end of our rather lengthy tour (is it actually almost a journey at this point?) across the land of generics.
-We brushed up the foundation of polymorphism and dive deeper into parametric polymorphism - generics - in particular, and its interplay when coexisting with other kinds of polymorphism with type bounds and variances.
+We brushed up the foundation of polymorphism and dive deeper into parametric polymorphism - generics - in particular, and its interplay from coexisting with other kinds of polymorphism, in type bounds and variances.
 We then investigated how generics are typically implemented, and what implications the implementation approaches have over the performance of our generic code.
 Then we went a bit beyond the realm of everyday programming and ventured into the land of higher kinded type and higher ranked polymorphism, both advanced and very powerful type system features rarely encountered in mainstream programming languages.
-We engineers at zen8labs encourage the use of programming language's type system to ensure code safety, correctness and clarity, and furthermore to leverage type system as a design tool whenever the language of choice allows us to.
+As engineers at zen8labs, we celebrate the use of programming language's type system to ensure code safety, correctness and clarity, and furthermore to leverage type system as a design tool whenever the language of choice allows us to.
 At the end of the day, our goal is to consistently deliver reliable, maintainable and valuable software for our customers, and with generics in our toolset, we can confidently look forward to consistently meet that goal.